joncampbell123/dosbox-x/README.md

 * Pentium II or higher CPU level emulation.

   DOSBox-X contains code only to emulate the 8088 through the Pentium Pro.
-  MS-DOS and compatibles also work best with these CPUs.
+  Real DOS systems (MS-DOS and compatibles) also work best with these CPUs.

   If Pentium II or higher emulation is desired, consider using Bochs or QEMU instead.
 DOSBox-X may eventually develop Pentium II emulation,